 Who We Are

-As an innovator in the particle characterization business arena, Microtrac strives to develop and introduce cutting edge technologies and products designed to provide the best possible solutions to satisfy the needs of our customers.
+As an innovator in the particle characterization business area, Microtrac strives to develop and introduce cutting edge technologies and products designed to provide the best possible solutions to satisfy the needs of our customers.
 Microtrac’s staff commits to the relentless pursuit of perfection and to achieving 100% customer satisfaction globally through our product and service offerings.

 215 Keystone Drive, Montgomeryville PA 18936 USA